guluc3m/uc3m-thesis-ieee-typst/lib.typ

   show heading: set block(above: 1.4em, below: 1em)
   // chapter on new page
   show heading.where(level: 1): it => {
-    pagebreak(weak: true)
+    pagebreak(weak: true, to: "odd")
     it
   }

-  // allow to set headings with selector `<nonumber` to prevent numbering show selector(<nonumber>): set heading(numbering: none)
+  // allow to set headings with selector `<nonumber>` to prevent numbering show selector(<nonumber>): set heading(numbering: none)